Free planning tool

 Turn an estimate into a real comparison

 Once you have a rough estimate, the next move is to compare it against an actual bill.
-That gives you a better view of the charges that matter most, including tariff design, supply charge, solar credit treatment and usage patterns.
+That gives you a better view of the charges that matter most, including tariff design, supply charge, solar credit treatment, usage patterns and what similar households actually pay.

 1. Upload your current bill to Bill Zap